Easy Crockpot Chicken Gnocchi Soup (Olive Garden Copycat)

 Why you’re going to love it

 Looks good, right?
-So let’s just dive right in (with a big spoon) and find out why this dreamy, creamy easy chicken and gnocchi soup might just be your new favourite crockpot (or pressure cooker!) chicken soup recipe…
+So let’s just dive right in (with a big spoon) and find out why this dreamy, creamy easy chicken and gnocchi soup might just be your new favourite crockpot chicken soup recipe…

-- If you’ve ever had a similar soup at Olive Garden, this recipe will teach you to make your own version.
+- A pretty good Olive Garden copycat!
 I can’t promise it will be EXACTLY the same, but it’s close.
 If you haven’t tried it, make it anyway and find out what all the Olive Garden soup fuss is all about.

-- Thanks to the evaporated milk you use (rather than cream), this is a LIGHTENED UP creamy soup.
+- A lightened up creamy soup.
+Thanks to the evaporated milk you use (rather than cream).

-- You make it in your slow cooker with only 20 minutes hands-on time.
+- Only 20 minutes hands-on time.
 So why not chop up your vegetables the night before and then throw them in the pot with chicken and stock/broth in the morning for an effort free and delicious dinner?

-- This is a very balanced but substantial meal.
-It’s packed with nutritious vegetables: carrots, celery, onion, spinach.
+- A balanced but satisfying meal.
+It’s packed with vegetables: carrots, celery, onion, spinach.
 It’s got protein (hello delicious shredded chicken).
-And let’s not forget those cute little potato dumplings aka gnocchi carbs!
+And let’s not forget those cute little potato dumplings!

 What ingredients you need